cloudnativegeo/cloudnativegeo.org/content/blog/20240624-practical-ard.md

 The SAR product family specifications include a large number of requirements that make it difficult to implement.
 SAR data is inherently complex, so I don’t expect we can change a lot, but there are likely some small tweaks we can propose to CEOS.

-For [example](https://github.com/ceos-org/ceos-ard/issues/27), the SAR product family specification includes various file related metadata requirements that mostly apply to RAW data (e.g. header size and the byte order).
+For [example](https://github.com/ceos-org/ceos-ard/issues/27), the SAR product family specification includes various file related metadata requirements that mostly apply to RAW data (e.g., header size and the byte order).
 Is RAW data really analysis-ready if such properties must be known?
 Usually software should handle that.
 Building on this, perhaps ARD formats should only be based on formats that are readable by GDAL because that is what most users use.
 In the geospatial world, GDAL is effectively a de-facto standard at this point, as most users use it directly or use software that uses it under the hood.

 Ultimately, we should aim to make the ARD specification as complex as needed but as simple as possible.
 We also need to be careful to not have too many optional requirements and instead prioritize requirements that bring the most value to most users.